Register online during open registration periods.

 When and for how long do the groups meet?

-New groups form each fall and generally meet from late September through mid-June twice a month.
+New groups form each fall and generally meet from October through mid-June twice a month.
 Daytime, evening, or weekend groups are planned depending on registrations and preferences of the participants.
 Each meeting is usually two hours.